Family Safety Framework

 Who is involved?

-The Framework involves an agreement across Departments and Agencies for a consistent understanding and approach to domestic and family violence that has a focus on women's and children's safety and the accountability of perpetrators.
+The FSF is underpinned by an agreement across Departments and Agencies for a consistent understanding and approach to domestic and family violence that has a focus on women's and children's safety and the accountability of perpetrators.

 - South Australia Police

 - Housing SA – Department for Communities and Social Inclusion